QiDawei98/Flower_Lane/README.md

 ## How to use?
 Place your CHGCAR in the same directory with Flower_Lane.py then run it.
 The calculation may take 15 minutes or longer depending on your system.

-Open the resulting RDG file in Vesta, then use edit > edit data > volumetric data to load sl2rho file to surce coloring.
+Open the resulting RDG (Reduced Density Gradient) file in Vesta, then use edit > edit data > volumetric data to load sl2rho file to surce coloring.
 Set the isosurface value to 0.5.
 Vesta will then render regions for non-covalent interactions, using color to indicate their nature (attractive, repulsive).

 Comments and documentation will be added soon, covering basic usage and details of the implementation.